My Al Capone Museum | home

 (John Binder collection)

 Sadly, after all Ness' and his men's hard work, the Government simply thanked Ness and informed him that they would rather go with nailing Capone on income tax evasion.
-This, they felt would put Capone away for good and making him an example for other aspiring criminals and that something was finally being done about the "Chicago problem".
+This, they felt would put Capone away for good and making him an example for other aspiring criminals, and that something was finally being done about the "Chicago problem".
 Ness was disappointed but still felt part of bringing Capone down and justly so.
 He and his men were potential targets for gang violence on a day to day basis.
-No one dared cross Capone or his combine.
-Police, reporters, entertainers were not immune to violence.
+No one dared cross Capone or his combine. police, reporters, entertainers were not immune to violence.
 No one was untouchable to gang violence.
-A politician was murdered, Jake lingle a reporter was murdered, Police were shot an killed by gangsters, Judges homes were blown up.
-This was serious business,very real.
+A politician was murdered, Jake lingle a reporter was murdered, police were shot an killed by gangsters, judges homes were blown up.
+This was serious business and very real.
 Ness and his men knew it.
-Paul Robsky, the ex Untouchable had a different view.
+Paul Robsky, the ex Untouchable, had a different view.
 He stated that they were in no immediate danger because supposedly Al Capone had put out a strong edict to his underlings to let the Feds do their jobs unhindered.

 Eliot Ness' name on a side of a building in Cleveland circa 1973.